Meridian QF 8.4-3 Rev. 02

 - prevent the use of counterfeit parts;

-- notify the Meridian Industrial Group of changes to processes, products, or services, including changes of their external providers or location of manufacture, and obtain the organization’s approval;
+- notify Meridian Industrial Group of changes to processes, products, or services, including changes of their external providers or location of manufacture, and obtain the organization’s approval;

 - flow down to external providers applicable requirements including customer requirements;